MastersoftGroup/mastersoft-address-magento/user-guide.md

 - Control user authorisation via Access Control List (ACL) rules
 - Enable/Disable the module in Magento2 Admin

+## Releases
+- v1.0.x is compatible for Magento 2.2 (tested with Magento 2.2.4)
+- v1.1.x is compatible for Magento 2.3 (tested with Magento 2.3.4 and 2.2.4)

 ## Installation
 Go to your Magento2 Home (usually is in `/var/www/html` directory).